The Problem with Employer-Provided Life Insurance

 Some group policies are portable, meaning you get to keep your life insurance coverage in force.
 If you opt for this, you remain a part of the group policy, and you typically pay premiums directly to the life insurance company.

-Portable group life insurance policies are often very expensive.
-The reason is group life insurance pricing is based on experience rating.
-Instead of using your personal health history and lifestyle, the company combines all employees together and sets rates based on the risk of the group as a whole.
+Portable group life insurance policies often have high life insurance premiums.
+The reason is that pricing for this type of life insurance protection is based on experience rating.
+Instead of using your personal health history and lifestyle, the insurer combines all employees together and sets rates based on the risk of the group as a single entity.
 See guidelines here: life insurance underwriting guidelines.

 Some group life policies even offer a conversion option, which is a bit different from portability.
 This allows you to convert the policy to an individual policy which you own separate from the group policy.
 These are often quite expensive as well but are usually issued on a guaranteed basis.